Shrey Shah, MS

 Review Article: Advancing immunotherapy using biomaterials to control tissue, cellular, and molecular level immune signaling in skin

-Watch Now: Q&A with Shrey Shah
+Watch a Q&A with Shrey

 Receiving this fellowship is a great honor for me.
 By supporting my PhD research project, it not only represents a crucial step forward for my academic journey, but also enables me to make an impact in advancing the field of drug delivery.